alclary/CS-361_Erik-Microservice/microservice/README.md

    }
 }
 ```
-### Socket Setup
+### Websocket Setup
-Below is the ZeroMQ socket setup:
+Below is the websockets config variables:

+    HOST = 'localhost'
     PORT = 5557
-    context = zmq.Context()
-    socket = context.socket(zmq.REP)
-    socket.bind("tcp://*:" + str(PORT))

 ### Communcation of Data
-1. The client sends the input JSON object to the server using '**socket.send_json()**'.
+1. The client sends the input JSON object to the server using '**websocket.send()**'.
-2. The server recieves the JSON object using the '**socket.recv_json()**' method.
+2. The server awaits a websocket message and calls **worker_function()** callback on receipt.
-3. The server process and transforms the received JSON object, creating a newly formatted JSON object.
+3. The server process and transforms the received JSON object via **handle_request()** function, creating a newly formatted JSON object.
-4. The server sends this newly formatted output JSON object back to the client using the '**socket.send_json()**' method.
+4. The server sends this newly formatted output JSON object back to the client using the '**websocket.send()**' method.
-5. The client receives the output JSON object using '**socket.recv_json()**'.
+5. The client receives the output JSON object using '**websocket.recv()**'.

 ### UML Sequence Diagram
  ![image](https://user-images.githubusercontent.com/67238817/236879142-eff1467e-1a6b-4973-b374-b0c5f4f7bb29.png)

 ### Citations
-Referenced ZeroMQ socket template to setup synchronous json_server.py and json_client.py connection, found here: https://zguide.zeromq.org/docs/chapter1/
+Referenced websockets quickstart templates to setup asynchronous json_server.py and json_client.py connection, found here: https://websockets.readthedocs.io/en/stable/